Looking for clean, simple, healthy breakfast ideas to kick off your morning?

 Sure, a healthy breakfast sounds great, but it can be tough to factor in a decent breakfast when you’re always in a rush.

 You know the feeling: you hit the snooze button three too many times and now you’re twenty minutes late.

-You barely have time to pour your morning cup of coffee in a travel mug, let alone make yourself a proper breakfast.
+You barely have time to pour your morning cup of coffee into a travel mug, let alone make yourself a proper breakfast.

 So you grab a bagel or an apple and rush out the door.
 You’re still going to eat.
 It’s not like you’re skipping breakfast.

 You just don’t have time for all those fancy health kick breakfast ideas your best friend posts all over Pinterest.

 So many of us fall into the trap of convenience and don’t think twice about it.